Like an Advent calendar loaded with sugary treats, the days leading up to Christmas in Portland hold an abundance of sweet memories.

 Looking for more tree inspirations?
 Stroll through a yuletide forest comprising dozens of uniquely adorned Christmas trees at Providence Festival of Trees or explore a western frontier town turned winter wonderland at Alpenrose Dairy’s Christmas in Dairyville.
 The family fun at Dairyville includes caroling, holiday flicks and live animals along Storybook Lane.

 Another storybook world comes to life each winter thanks to the Mount Hood Model Engineers.
 Each November the group allows a coveted glimpse at their elaborate model railroad display, which encompasses nearly 1,200 square feet.
-Follow up by boarding the real Mount Hood Railroad for a ride on the Polar Express.
-Children will love reading along with the story, drinking cocoa in their pajamas and receiving a special gift from Santa Claus himself.
-Or take a trip on the Holiday Express, a vintage steam locomotive that carries Santa and his elves on a yuletide ride from on the Oregon Pacific Railroad.
+Or take a trip on the Holiday Express, a vintage steam locomotive that carries Santa and his elves on a yuletide ride from on the Oregon Pacific Railroad in Southeast Portland.

 Need some grown-up time?
 Toast the season with pals at the Holiday Ale Festival in Pioneer Courthouse Square, which boasts more than 50 seasonal craft brews and a special Sunday Beer Brunch.

 Anyone who appreciates a good carol will love Portland’s Singing Christmas Tree, an annual showcase of both traditional and contemporary holiday music, performed by more than 350 singers, dancers, local actors and a live orchestra.
-Choir lovers should also catch A Holiday Celebration by the Portland Gay Men’s Chorus.
+Choir lovers should also catch The Most Wonderful Season by the Portland Gay Men’s Chorus.
 And get ready to clap and shout along with the region’s premier gospel singers at Gospel Christmas, another annual Oregon Symphony production.

-Traditionalists may prefer to ring in the season with more classical fare, such as the Portland Baroque Orchestra’s performances of Handel’s Messiah.
-They’ll also enjoy Comfort & Joy, a matinee concert of classical Christmas music presented by the Oregon Symphony.
+Traditionalists may prefer to ring in the season with more classical fare, such as Handel’s Messiah performed by the the Portland Baroque Orchestra.
+They’ll also enjoy Comfort & Joy, a concert of classical Christmas music presented by the Oregon Symphony.

 Last but not least, if there’s one can’t-miss seasonal event, it’s the Oregon Ballet Theatre presentation of The Nutcracker — the only George Balanchine-choreographed production of the holiday classic west of the Mississippi.